Earthquakes, like many diseases, constitute blameless, random human suffering

 The Way of Continuing Creation says – Humans have a very advanced nervous system (we hesitate to say the “most” advanced).
-If a human mother were to kill and eat her mate, or feed her mate to her children to sustain them, we humans would rightly see that as evil.
-And since humans are an advanced product of Continuing Creation, we can well argue that G>O>D> does prize human morality.
-In other words, it can be argued that through human evolution, G>O>D> has evolved – maybe still is evolving — a higher form of morality.
+If a human mother were to kill and eat her mate or feed her mate to her children to sustain them, we humans would rightly see that as evil.
+And since humans are an advanced product of Continuing Creation, we can well argue that Continuing Creation does prize human morality.
+In other words, it can be argued that through human evolution, Continuing Creation itself has evolved – maybe still is evolving – a higher form of morality.
 Similarly, we can say that in and through mammals and mankind, Continuing Creation has evolved the ability to love – in the traditional human sense of having sympathy, empathy, and care.

 For Humans, Evil Clearly Exists

 The Processes of Continuing Creation created mammals and humans by accident in part due to good luck.
-Without the giant meteor that slammed into the Yucatan Peninsula and caused the extinction of the dinosaurs, Earth might now be populated by cruel, amoral velociraptors.
-And, it could turn out down the road that humans go extinct and cruel insects become the dominant life form.
+Without the giant meteor that slammed into the Yucatan Peninsula and caused the extinction of the dinosaurs, (See the Wikipedia entry for Cretaceous-Paleogene Extinction Event,) Earth might now be populated by cruel, amoral velociraptors.
+And it could turn out down the road that humans go extinct and cruel insects become the dominant life form.
 Does that mean that the human standard of good and evil are all just relative?

 Looking at the earliest Humans, we find that in early tribal cultures, killing another human was not seen as murder if the victim was a member of another tribe.
 It was viewed as an act of war.
 In some of tribal societies, it was also moral to enslave captives and eat the slain people of other tribes.
 Does that mean that human standards of good and evil are all just relative?
 Not absolute?